A guide to what skiing in Chamonix is really like for a weekend.

 You’ll need patience and planning to get the best out of Chamonix with queues and bus rides part of the package, but you’ll be begging for a decent queue for a breather after some of the leg burningly long descents.

 Chamonix’s après scene starts before the lifts close and carries on until the early hours.
 It’s such a large town there’s plenty to sample whatever your tipple.
-Whether it’s a quiet drink in the last rays of sun, table dancing to rowdy bands or the breakfast-dodgers partying the night away – Chamonix has got what you’re looking for.
+Whether it’s a quiet drink in the last rays of sunshine, table dancing to rowdy bands or the breakfast-dodgers partying the night away – Chamonix has got what you’re looking for.